City , State

 If all goes well, we could be looking at the decriminalization of drug use, and that would be a good thing.
 Drug use needs to be looked at as a public health concern; not a criminal activity.
 The only criminals involved in this scenario are those peddling drugs on the street and supplying people with their vice.

-We’ve seen certain counties in states like Massachusetts decriminalize drug use and possession, and it’s yielded fantastic results.
+Certain counties in states like Massachusetts have decriminalized drug use and possession and its yielded fantastic results.
 Hundreds of users, all on their own, enter police stations, leave their supply and equipment on the counter, and ask for help.
 The day that New York City can follow suit and decriminalize drug use and possession is the day that they take away drug dealers powers.
-Moments of clarity, when an addict is forced to be sober in between uses, they can act on their few and far between desires to seek help, all without the risk of being persecuted for doing so.
+Moments of clarity, when an individual is forced to be sober in between uses, they can act on their few and far between desires to seek help, all without the risk of being persecuted for doing so.